6 Best Aftermarket Fog Lights & Bulbs of 2023

 With a maximum of 50W, these light bulbs throw out some huge lighting – around 2,600 lumens in total, thanks to the ten 5W high power LEDs fitted to each bulb.
 They give off a 6,000k color which is classed as xenon white, and they’d match your headlights if they’ve been upgraded to LED or xenon lighting.

-The price of these bulbs is big, I had to double check the pricing to be honest, just to make sure it was for two bulbs, and not two complete light units.
+These bulbs are expensive.
+I had to double-check the pricing just to make sure it was for two bulbs, and not two complete light units.

-Let’s see if we can justify that price – they have an expected life of around 12 years for a start, which is about 4x as much of the competition, so there’s that.
-They use a patented ‘SafeBeam’ design which reduces the chances of other road users suffering from glare from your lights, and they have a thermal optimum design, which means they stay cooler for longer (which helps with the lifespan).
+Let’s see if we can justify that price.
+They have an expected life of around 12 years for a start.
+That’s about 4x as much of the competition, so there’s that.
+They use a patented ‘SafeBeam’ design which reduces the chances of other road users suffering from glare from your lights.
+They also have a thermal optimum design, which means they stay cooler for longer (which helps with the lifespan).

-Rated at 9.3W, they give off around 840 lumens of light, which to be honest isn’t any brighter than standard fog lights.
+Rated at 9.3W, they give off around 840 lumens of light.
+That isn’t any brighter than standard fog lights.
 But what they do do, is match xenon or LED headlights with their cool 6,000k color, which is bright white.

-Essentially, buying these bulbs will give you two things – long life and color matching to LED headlights, they’re available in a number of fitments – H8, H11 and H16.
-They come with a 3 year warranty.
+Essentially, buying these bulbs will give you two things: long life and color matching to LED headlights.
+They’re available in a number of sizes – H8, H11, and H16.
+They come with a 3-year warranty.

-Each of these LED bulbs uses 6x SEOUL Z8Y19 high intensity chips to deliver around 800 lumens of light, with a cool bright 6,500k color (xenon white), rated at 30W.
+Each of these LED bulbs uses 6x SEOUL Z8Y19 high-intensity chips to deliver around 800 lumens of light.
+They’re cool bright 6,500k color (xenon white) and rated at 30W.

-The bulbs themselves are waterproof to IP65 standard, and they look fantastically engineered in their cold pressed aviation aluminum holder/heat sink (which reduces heat by as much as 35%) – it’s wrong to get excited about fog light bulbs, but they way they’ve built the aluminum aspect in to these is awesome.
+The bulbs themselves are waterproof to IP65 standard.
+They look fantastically engineered in their cold-pressed aviation aluminum holder/heat sink (which reduces heat by as much as 35%.)
+The way they’ve built the aluminum aspect into these is awesome.

-They’ll work on both 12v & 24v DC systems, and have a life expectancy of around 10,000 hours, which is around 1 solid year of use (like, 24-hours a day for a whole year).
+They’ll work on both 12v & 24v DC systems.
+They have a life expectancy of around 10,000 hours, which is around 1 solid year of use (like, 24-hours a day for a whole year).